“We want to inspire a new generation of thinkers”

 Simon Njami

-All the workshop participants become part of the AtWork Community, a group of international artists, students, curators, cultural organizations, intellectuals, who believe that art can be a tool for social transformation.
+All AtWork participants become part of the AtWork Community, a group of global creative thinkers who believe that creativity can be a tool for social transformation.

 AtWork is a very flexible, adaptable and cost efficient format.
-The duration of the workshop/initiative can vary (from 3 to 5 days) and it can easily enter in a class program or other pre-existing education program.
-AtWork functions as a tie-in between educational program and the museum cultural/artistic proposition.
+The one week duration of the program between the workshop and exhibition preparation can easily enter in a class program or other pre-existing education program.

-So far Moleskine Foundation has implemented 16 chapters of AtWork format in partnership with local cultural organizations, inspiring more than 500 students.
+So far Moleskine Foundation has implemented 18 chapters of AtWork format in partnership with local cultural organizations in 14 countries across Africa, Europe, and North America, inspiring more than 500 students.
+Go here to see all the various chapters implemented so far.

 “What AtWork is proposing is not the teaching of useless abstract theories based on vertical teacher-student relationships, but the idea of knowledge as a living thing.
 Knowledge is not an external element that comes to enlighten us.
 It is indeed recognition – that is, the realization of what is already inside us, hidden in our souls, without our knowing or conceptualizing it; in other words, it is the process of becoming aware of all the things we need to make sense of the visible and invisible world.
 We have nothing to teach anyone: “The light that permits encountering something other than the self, makes it encountered as if this thing came from the ego.